AdaCore/spark2014/docs/lrm/source/packages.rst

    shall for each declaration in the visible state:

-   * connect the declaration to an encapsulating state abstraction by associating a Part_Of indicator with the declaration;
+   * connect the declaration to an encapsulating state abstraction by associating a Part_Of indicator with the declaration; and

-   * name an encapsulating state abstraction in its Part_Of indicator if and only if the unit declaring the state abstraction is strictly more visible than the unit containing the declaration; and
+   * name an encapsulating state abstraction in its Part_Of indicator if and only if the unit declaring the state abstraction is strictly more visible than the unit containing the declaration.

-   * require a private ``limited_with_clause`` naming P on the unit which declares the encapsulating state abstraction.
-     [This rule is checked as part of checking the Part_Of aspect.]
+   [Each state abstraction which has a Part_Of indicator, the unit in which it is declared and its encapsulating state is noted by any tool analyzing SPARK 2014.]

 #.
 Each item of hidden state declared in the private part of a unit shall have
    a Part_Of indicator associated with the declaration which shall denote an